arunapiravi/CouchMetaSuite/README.md

                                        hashtables used in verification
-    Delrunner                       ...Class that runs deletes, will populate hashtables used in verification, del-ratio works on item-count for now
+    Delrunner                       ...Class that runs deletes, will populate hashtables used in verification, del-ratio works on item-count for now Verification                    ...To be implemented, to retrieve MetaData of all items from destination, repopulate destination's hashtable, and compare
+                                       the source's and destination's hashtables

     Stronghold                      ...Stores attributes retrieved from test.properties, hashtables used in verification declared here